ViswanathanAR96/Coursera_Capstone/README.md

 Applied Data Science Capstone - IBM

 ## Battle of Cities
 This note is part of the IBM Applied Data Science Capstone project.
 This course is Part-4 of 4-Course Specialization.
 The capstone project involves using Python and libraries such as numpy, pandas, matplotlib, seaborn, and folium.
-The Project is 'Battle of neighborhood'.<br>
+The Project is 'Battle of Cities'.<br>
 Lets say, you want to relocate to another city, due to work reasons.
-You adore your current neighbourhood, and lounge for same/similar neighbourhood in your new city.
-This project, involves finding the right town using the location data offerred by Foursquare API.
+You adore your current city, and lounge for same/similar city in your new State.
+This project, involves finding the right city using the location data offered by Foursquare API.

 ## Problem Statement
 I am a city person, and I want to explore new cities.
 However, due to work reasons, I allowed to relocate only among these 4 states (New York, New Jersey, Connecticut, and Pennsylvania).
 I want to find a city of my choice to relocate.
 What would it be? <br>